Admin

 Piano; Greenville Studio

-Mary Allen is a former school music teacher and private piano instructor.
-She spent seven years as a music teacher in the elementary and middle school settings and over ten years as a private piano instructor for students of all ages.
-She received her bachelor’s degree in music education from The University of South Carolina.
-In addition, she is a former school counselor of 28 years, receiving her master’s degree in school counseling from Clemson University.
+Mary Allen is a former school music teacher and private piano instructor with seven years of experience in elementary and middle schools and over ten years teaching private piano to students of all ages.
+She holds a bachelor’s degree in music education from the University of South Carolina and a master’s degree in school counseling from Clemson University, and served as a school counselor for 28 years.

 Guitar & Ukulele; Anderson Studio